egumasa/engagement-annotation-project/docs/x_Change_log.md

 # Recent Changes to the documentation (Change logs)

+## June 6th, 2022
+- Added links to [Part-of-Speech tag scheme](6_Part5_summary.md#part-of-speech-layers).
+Refer to these POS tagging scheme to assist your understading of the POS layers.

 ## June 5th, 2022
 - Modified description of [ATTRIBUTE](2_Part1_Understanding_Engagement.md#attribute) based on the discussion with an annotator.